jest9/knightstour-solver/readme.md

-practice project, creating Knights tour.
+Knights Tour solver using standard techniques like warnsdorff.